aexol-studio/tree/README.md

 ## Listening to Diagram Events
 <!--STRONA WIZUALNA: zmiana na formatowanie Pierwsza Litera Wyrazu Pisana Wielką Literą-->

-It's possible to attach to certain events that occur inside the diagram.
+It's possible to attach <!--attach what?--> to certain events that occur inside the diagram.
 You can do it by using familiar `.on()` syntax, e.g.:

 ```